 This is a critical aspect of any large analytics installation, and another benefit of purchasing an enterprise analytics platform, as the associated technical expertise ensures you get the most out of your investment.

-The standard Google Analytics tool is a great, free platform, and will continue to be the market-leading solution for many organizations for the foreseeable future.
+The standard Google Analytics tool is a great, free platform, and will continue to be the market-leading solution for many organisations for the foreseeable future.

-However, Google Analytics 360 has a lot to offer larger organizations with high volume sites, complex analysis and attribution requirements, or simply require the flexibility of an integrated solution for tracking, analyzing, optimizing and reporting on their digital marketing strategy.
+However, Google Analytics 360 has a lot to offer larger organisations with high volume sites, complex analysis and attribution requirements, or simply require the flexibility of an integrated solution for tracking, analysing, optimising and reporting on their digital marketing strategy.